RosemaryJF/professional-readme-generator/README.md

   ## Questions

-  If you have any questions about the repo, or application, open an issue or contact me directly at more info.
+  If you have any questions about the repo, or application, open an issue or contact me directly at rosemaryjforster@gmail.com.

-  You can find more of my work at [ more info](https://github.com/ more info/).
+  You can find more of my work at [RosemaryJF](https://github.com/RosemaryJF/).